Trinity Church on the Green: Twentieth-century changes

 In 1906, during the tenure of the Rev. Dr. Charles Otis Scoville, in response to structural issues caused by occupant weight loads to the much-used galleries of Ithiel Town's design, limestone surrounds to new steel columns replaced Ithiel's original wood cluster columns in the nave.
 A framework of steel was put in to support both gallery and roof.
 A new organ, having parts in chancel and gallery, was installed.
-This structural reworking required the complete removal of Rector Harwood's stenciled nave ceiling.
+This structural reworking required the complete removal of Harwood's stenciled nave ceiling.
 Visually strong gilt plaster groins rising from the limestone column surrounds formed the new nave ceiling, providing an effect reflective of a High Gothic cathedral.

 On March 24, 1912, the Indiana limestone reredos in the chancel with its statues of Jesus, Mary, the Prophets and The Four Evangelists topped off by winged angels was dedicated by the Rt.
 Rev. Chauncey Brewster, replacing the dark Victorian wooden one, and adding to the cathedral-like effect.
 It was designed by architect Charles Coolidge Haight.
 The noted Yale sculpture teacher and carver Lee Lawrie carved the 17 statues standing in the reredos.
 The lower 11 statues in niche's are carved in the High Gothic style: they represent Christ in the center, flanked by Mary and Elizabeth, while the prophets Samuel, Elijah, Isaiah and Ezekiel stand in pairs on the Gospel side, and the evangelists Matthew, Mark, Luke and John stand in pairs on the Epistle side.
-The 6 tall, winged angels standing above are early Art Deco.
+The six tall, winged angels standing above are early Art Deco.
 The reredos thus shows the transition in style from high Gothic to modern in one work.

-In the late 1920s, two additional memorial windows, this time by D’Asenzo Studios in the manner of French Gothic windows of Chartres Cathedral, replaced more of Harwood's Grisaille windows.
+In the late 1920s, two additional memorial windows, this time by D’Ascenzo Studios in the manner of French Gothic windows of Chartres Cathedral, replaced more of Harwood's Grisaille windows.